AlinIancu95/Shop/README.md

 # Shop
-Homework from a course to do a Shop Online

 This project was a  for a php course I am currently attending.
 The site has many features, but it is not complete.